-[Update 4: Amazon interested in Boost Mobile] Sprint and T-Mobile have agreed to merger, pending regulatory approval
+[Update 7: It’s Happening] Sprint and T-Mobile have agreed to merger, pending regulatory approval

 We could soon see the number of major mobile carriers in the United States decrease from four to three if things go according to plan.
 T-Mobile and Sprint have finally agreed to merge, so long as the merger is approved by anti-trust regulators, that is.
 The companies were reportedly in talks to merge in September last year, and it was then later reported that discussions had been dropped – largely due to how much control Deutsche Telekom would have over Sprint (not to mention the valuation of the company’s shares as well).
 But now, it seems that the merger talks have finally led to a deal between the two carriers as T-Mobile agrees to acquire Sprint for $26 billion.